iamlos/wintersmith-blog/readme.md

-# Wintersmith blog
+# technoholic.ca

-Wintersmith blog using Handlebars for templates
+technoholic.ca Wintersmith-based blog using Handlebars plugin for templates and grunt for build automation and deployment.